 The library provides a wide range of services directly to the public.
 Among these are assisting users in finding information, facilitating access to information and teaching skills necessary for their academic research and life-long learning.
-This all Collections and Departments manages the circulation of materials, course reserves, user accounts, reference and audiovisual services, information literacy program, the promotion of library services and outreach efforts to campus community.
-Other services include library instruction modules. faculty liaison and collaboration program and orientations of the library.
+Collections and Departments manages the circulation of materials, course reserves, user accounts, reference and audiovisual services, information literacy program, the promotion of library services and outreach efforts to campus community.
+Other services include library instruction modules, faculty liaison collaboration program and orientations of the library.
 In September 1, 2016 the Graduate Research and Innovation Center (GRIC) was inaugurated in the General Library.
-GRIC is a creative space for collaboration and innovation, where UPRM's graduate students, faculty and researchers can gather together to develop projects and receive specialized research services communication, in scholarly research methodology and data management.
+GRIC is a creative space for collaboration and innovation, where UPRM's graduate students, faculty and researchers can gather together to develop projects and receive specialized research services scholarly communication. research methodology and data management.

-The Library holdings include: 771,542 volumes; 284,053 book volumes; 117,847 journals; 196,162 electronics journals; 40,462 electronic books; 69,691 microfiches; 397 microcards; 2,489 microfilms; 177,770 government documents; 3,545 films; 4,898 maps; 10,300 sound recordings; 442 musical scores; 508 sound magnetic tapes; 2,852 videocassettes; 3,636 CD/DVD; 4,907 theses; and access to millions of U.S. patents and trademarks.
+The Library holdings include: 769,594 volumes; 285,201book volumes; 140,856 journals; 515,366 electronics journals; 282,926 electronic books; 69,686 microfiches; 394 microcards; 2,491 microfilms; 173,883 government documents; 3,545 films; 4,996 maps; 10,300 sound recordings; 442 musical scores; 508 sound magnetic tapes; 2,852 videocassettes; 3,636 CD/DVD; 5,028 theses; and access to millions of U.S. patents and trademarks.